East Oakland, Oakland, California: Healthcare access

 Adults in East Oakland are more likely to visit emergency rooms than go to doctor's visits within the past year than many other counties in the Bay Area and in the entire state of California.
-In 2012, 35% of the community did not meet with their doctor, resulting in approximately 30% of residents taking advantage of the emergency room, relative to 13% in Alameda County and 18% in all of California.
+In 2012, 35% of the community did not meet with their doctor that year, related to how 30% of residents utilized emergency rooms (ERs) at least once that year (compared to 13% in Alameda County and 18% in all of California).
 Amongst all ER visits, Blacks and Hispanics had the most frequent visits in 2011, with four times more visits compared to whites and Asian/Pacific Islanders.
-Furthermore, even when having healthcare coverage, Blacks continue to be the highest users of the emergency department, with 15% enrolled in governmental programs whilst consisting of 43% of frequent ER users.
+Furthermore, even when having healthcare coverage, Black people continue to be the highest users of the emergency department: 15% are enrolled in governmental programs while making up 43% of frequent ER users.
 Amongst elderly adults, rising numbers in disabilities have resulted in increased hospital emergency visits.
 Heart disease, leading in chronic diseases amongst elders, accounts for over 19,500 hospitalizations each year.
 However, racial, linguistic, cultural, and cost barriers continue to influence level of access amongst the population.